pcoffey/pythongta5/README.md

 Scan Codes found [here](http://www.gamespp.com/directx/directInputKeyboardScanCodes.html)
 Using sleep for now to press 1 key howevert this is affecting opencv too, making it slow

+## 4 Region of interest (ROI)
+Add in vertices in the image processing to create a region of interest.
+Use this as a mask to find the data or road markings in the area we expect
+and not for example looking in the sky for the road.
+We expect to find the road in the area of the screen.
+The top will be sky and the bottom will be part of the vehicle you
+are driving.